Transformers: Armada: Video game

 Developed by Atari Melbourne House and released for PlayStation 2 by Atari on May 11, 2004, in North America and May 7, 2004, in Europe, the Transformers video game (originally called Transformers Armada: Prelude to Energon, but simply titled again as Transformers.) is loosely based on the Armada series.
 The player controls three Autobots: Optimus Prime, Hot Shot, and Red Alert.
 The general story is the same as the TV show: the player must find and collect the Mini-Cons and fight off Megatron and his Decepticons.
 The player travels through various large environments on Earth (such as the Amazon Jungle and Antarctica) while fighting off Megatron's "Decepticlone" army and finding Mini-Cons that give the player's character different abilities in order to get further into the game.
 The player will also fight a number of familiar Decepticons from the Armada show, such as Starscream, Cyclonus, and Tidal Wave.
 The plot is similar to Armada, right down to the final battle with Unicron at the end.
 A few of the voice actors from the show (notably Garry Chalk as Prime and David Kaye as Megatron) voiced for the game.
 There are also subtle references to The Transformers: The Movie.
 The game is rated T on the ESRB ratings scale.

+Comics

+From 2002 to 2003, Canada-based Dreamwave Productions published a Transformers: Armada comic book, that ran for 18 issues.